Alerts you'll act on.

 Never alerts you'll mute.

 Data-change intelligence for Snowflake and Databricks.
 AI-native, restraint-positive, transparent in what it costs and how it thinks.
-We watch your warehouse for the silent stuff — and only tell you when it matters.
+We watch your warehouse for the silent stuff — and only file a ticket in your tracker when it matters.

 Average yearly cost of poor data quality, per organization.